Click to grab your free copy of our Garden Tools Cheat Sheet!

 41. Pepitas Pumpkin

 Pepitas pumpkins are used as both a delicacy and decoration.
-Pepitas pumpkins were given the All American Selections Award because they are an excellent source of both nutrition and can be used for decorative purposes.
+Pepitas pumpkins were given the All-American Selections Award because they are an excellent source of nutrition and can be used for decorative purposes.

 They usually have a yellow color with patches of green spread all across the body.
-The firm skin sports a yellow color with thin ribs and green patches throughout.
+The firm skin is yellow with thin ribs and green patches throughout.

 Click here to buy them on Amazon.